A Celebration of Black Music and Culture

 Sister Rosetta Tharpe, 1950s

-The origins of rock and roll are a hotly debated topic.
-It is a unique genre, with aspects of both racial harmony and division defining its early days.
-Both young Black and white audiences enjoyed the genre, but "rock and roll" was typically reserved for white artists, while Black musicians who played and originated the genre were usually described as rhythm and blues or even "race music."
+It is a unique genre, with aspects of racial harmony and division defining its early days.
+Both young Black and white audiences enjoyed the genre, but "rock and roll" was typically reserved for white artists.
+In contrast, Black musicians who played and originated the genre were usually described as rhythm and blues or even "race music."

-Still, Black musicians continued to innovate the genre, with guitarists like Chuck Berry and Sister Rosetta Tharpe using the guitar as a lead instrument and modifying their amplifiers to produce distortion.
-Rock and roll would go on to become one of the more important genres of the 20th century, helping to define teen and youth culture in the '50s and '60s as the genre underwent stylistic shifts.
+Rock and roll would go on to become one of the more critical genres of the 20th century, helping to define teen and youth culture in the '50s and '60s as the genre underwent stylistic shifts and proved, once again, that music has the power to be more than just an art form and can be a powerful tool of social change.

 R&B and Soul